Low Key Photography Allows You to Develop a Personal Photographic Language

 That is why I advise you to use a tripod for your photos.
 Even if your shutter speeds are low, you will be well stabilized.
 You will not need to increase the sensitivity.

-Often, when you look at a low-key photo, you see a brightly lit subject that stands out in contrast to a dark environment.
+Often, when you look at a low key photo, you see a brightly lit subject that stands out in contrast to a dark environment.
 This is the principle of chiaroscuro.
-Today many photographers push the black much too hard.
-They become absolute.
+Today, many photographers encourage the use of black too frequently.
+Its use becomes a normal absolute.
 There are no more nuances.
 If you look carefully at the paintings of the Renaissance, you will see that details still remain in the dark tones.
 Blacks are never absolute.

-This is what I call contextualization of scenes.
-I believe that in photography, blacks should not be blocked.
+This is what I call “contextualization of scenes.”
+I believe that in photography, black areas should not be blocked.
 Details should be visible.
-For example, when I photograph a bird in low-key on a pond, I make sure I have its reflection on the water.
-During development, even if I accentuate the darker tones a bit more, I will keep details in the reflection to contextualize the scene.
+For example, when I photograph a bird in low key on a pond, I make sure I have its reflection on the water.
+During development, even if I accentuate the darker tones a bit more, I will preserve details in the reflection to contextualize the scene.

 Tip #7: Process Your Photos

 To get a nice low key photo, I think computer processing is an essential step.

 Do not forget that the development of a photo allows you to strengthen your photographic approach.

 Many tools allow you to strengthen or enhance low key photos.
 Simply change the contrast by selecting dark tones, mid tones, or light tones.

 Do not use the overall contrast setting because you will lose detail on the contours of your subject.
 Once it is printed, you will have a flat photo with a lack of detail.

 Do not force the saturation of the black color either.
 A good photo is always judged by the details present in all these areas.
 I believe that a correct exposure is the hallmark of any good photographer.